-3. Using a Phillips head screwdriver, remove the three screws that secure the metal control board cover.
+Using a Phillips-head screwdriver, remove the three screws holding the electronic control box in place.

-- 4. With the cover removed, locate the jumper pins on the control board.
-These are positioned just behind the motor speed dials on the front of the unit.
-In the next few pages, you will find how to set the jumpers to enable or disable your options. - 5.
+- 4. Once the screws have been removed, slide the electronic control box upwards to gain access to the PCB.
+Locate the jumper pins on the PCB.
+They are located just behind the motor speed controllers, at the front of the unit. - 5.
 In order to configure the different modes available for the unit, you will need to move different jumpers in the Options jumper block.
 It is the block with jumpers pins ranging from 1 through 7.
-Below are the configurations for the different options available.

-5a) Defrost modes

-- " By default, the HRV/ERV is configured for Normal Defrost, with no jumpers on pin sets 5 and 6.
+Below are the configurations for the different options available. - 6.
+5a) Defrost modes - By default, the ERV is configured for Normal Defrost, with no jumpers on pin sets 5 and 6.
 Normal Defrost is optimized for most climate zones.
-The unit will automatically protect the core from frost build up by periodically switching to high speed recirculation or exhaust. - " For extremely cold climates, you can choose the Extended Defrost option which increases the time in which the unit stays in the defrost cycle.
+The unit will automatically protect the core from frost build up by periodically switching to high speed recirculation or exhaust.

+• For extremely cold climates, you can choose the Extended Defrost option which increases the time in which the unit stays in the defrost cycle.
 To activate the Extended Defrost option, position a jumper on the configuration port 6 and make sure it connects boths pins in the row.

-" The Comfort Defrost option prevents the HRV/ERV from switching from low to high speed and back during defrost cycles, so there will be no audible difference between exchange and defrost.
+• The Comfort Defrost option prevents the ERV from switching from low to high speed and back during defrost cycles, so there will be no audible difference between exchange and defrost.
 To activate Comfort Defrost, position a jumper on the configuration port 5 and make sure it connects boths pins in the row.

-" Note that the Extended and Comfort Defrost settings can not be activated at the same time.
+• Note that the Extended and Comfort Defrost settings can not be activated at the same time.
 This means there should never be jumpers on both configuration ports 5 and 6.